MikeHopcroft/PrixFixe/documentation/src/repl.src.md

 [//]: # (shell)
 ~~~
 % .newtest
-% .step hi um i'd like a tall iced flat white
+% .step hi um i'd like a tall flat white
 ~~~

 Now we have to construct the cart for this step: